openvswitch/ovs/Documentation/topics/userspace-tso.rst

 will be dropped.

-There is a limited software implementation of TSO when tunnels are used which only supports VxLAN and Geneve.
+There is a limited software implementation of TSO when tunnels are used which only supports VxLAN, Geneve, and GRE.
 When these tunnels are used with TSO, not all ports attached to the datapath need to support hardware TSO.
 Guests using vhost-user in client mode will receive TSO packet regardless of TSO being enabled or disabled within the guest.